himanshu-dandle/Document_QnA_GPT/README.md

-# 📘 Document_QnA_GPT: AI-Powered PDF Q&A Assistant
+# 📘 Document_QnA_GPT: AI-Powered PDF Question Answering System

+> Upload any PDF and ask questions — powered by GPT-4, FAISS & LangChain for real-time answers.

-A production-ready GenAI application that allows users to upload any PDF document (e.g., academic material, HR policies, legal papers) and interact with it through natural language queries.
-Built with OpenAI's GPT, LangChain, FAISS, and Streamlit, the system retrieves and answers questions based on document content in real-time.
+A production-ready GenAI application that allows users to upload any document (e.g., NEET chapters, HR policies, legal papers) and interact with it via natural language questions.
+It uses OpenAI's GPT-4, FAISS, LangChain, and Streamlit to deliver fast, contextual answers from your document.

 ---